Exclusive: New York City train tunnel project could tie up traffic for three years

 The plan is expected to become part of the draft environmental impact statement to be released next summer.
 Experts told Reuters marine life in the Hudson could be threatened by the work zone that is expected to be the equivalent of four football fields in size.
 At its center point, rising up from the bottom of the riverbed, will be a concrete encasement built to protect the new tunnel.

-The Gateway project is considered critical to the greater metropolitan New York City area, which produces 10 percent of the country's economic output, according to the U.S. Census Bureau.
+The Gateway program is considered critical to the greater metropolitan New York City area, which produces 10 percent of the country's economic output, according to the U.S. Census Bureau.
 (Map: tmsnrt.rs/2hcZnRF )

+The program could create 200,000 construction jobs and generate between roughly $2 and $4 of economic benefits for every dollar spent, Amtrak said in a report released on Monday.

 Contractors may also have to bore through a historic century-old granite bulkhead along the river shoreline, the documents show.
 Reuters also reviewed public records and conducted interviews with transportation officials and industry sources.